MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-oc/oc-agent-scripts.md

 ## Macro

 A macro is a set of instructions that tells the system how to complete a task.
 When a macro runs, the system performs each instruction.
 The **Macro** step in the agent script shows a title, instruction that system performs, and the macro icon.
-When you select run macro icon, the system executes the macro.
+When you select **Run** icon, the system performs the macro.

 **Example:**